 FIT participates in the William D Ford Federal Direct Loan Program.
-Under the Federal Direct Loan Program, the funds for the Federal Direct Parent Loan for Undergraduate Students (PLUS) come directly from the Federal Department of Education.
+The funds for the Federal Direct Parent Loan for Undergraduate Students (Parent PLUS) come directly from the Federal Department of Education.
 PLUS loans, which are federally regulated, are usually more beneficial and recommended over most private/alternative student loans.

-The interest rate is 7.9% for Federal Direct PLUS loan.
+The fixed interest rate is 6.84% for Federal Direct PLUS loans disbursed between July 1, 2015 and June 30, 2016.
+There is also a 4.292% origination fee charged by the Department of Education.
 Parents, with good credit histories, may borrow up to the cost of attendance (COA) less other financial aid for their dependent undergraduate students who are enrolled in an undergraduate degree-granting program at least half-time.
 Credit checks are performed by the Department of Education.

 What needs to be in place in order to apply for Direct Parent PLUS Loan:

 - You must be a biological or adoptive parent, or a step-parent whose information is on the student’s FAFSA.

 - You must be a U.S. citizen or an eligible non-citizen.

 - The dependent student must be admitted into an undergraduate degree program and, for new students, the tuition deposit must be paid.

 - FAFSA (Free Application for Federal Student Aid) must be completed for that school year.
 You will need an FSA ID to complete the FAFSA electronically.

 - Student must enroll in at least 6 credit hours per term in a degree program to maintain eligibility.

 - Amount to request (See below)